cgruver/okd4-single-node-cluster/README.md

 # okd4-single-node-cluster
 Building an OKD4 SIngle Node Cluster with minimal resources

+__Note: This project is being deprecated.__

-__Note: Look for an update soon.__  I'm going to move this over to my new Blog: [https://upstreamwithoutapaddle.com](https://upstreamwithoutapaddle.com)
+I'm moving this over to my Blog: [https://upstreamwithoutapaddle.com](https://upstreamwithoutapaddle.com)

-__Note: Open an issue if you encounter any problems.
-I will try to help you resolve it__
+The new post is here: [https://upstreamwithoutapaddle.com/blog%20post/2022/01/16/Let-It-Sno.html](https://upstreamwithoutapaddle.com/blog%20post/2022/01/16/Let-It-Sno.html)

+__This project will no longer be maintained.
+I will move it to an archive soon.__

 This tutorial will guide you through deploying an OKD 4.7 cluster that is as minimal as possible.
 It will consist of one node which is both master and worker.